avalosrios/flame/README.md

 $ cd my-proj
 ```

-We have no intention of updating the source on `angular/quickstart`.
+We have no intention of updating the source
 Discard everything "git-like" by deleting the `.git` folder.
 ```bash
 $ rm -rf .git